SocksAndBoxer/learning-vue/vue-exos/2022-gift-search-bar/README.md

 # Advent Of Vue 2022

 ## If you didn't get here from an email, read this section!
-Skip it otherwise.
+Skip it otherwise

 [Advent Of Vue](https://adventofvue.com) is a series of 24 Vue coding challenges that are sent out every day from December 1 to December 24 via [a dedicated newsletter](https://www.getrevue.co/profile/AdventOfVue).
 If you'd like to receive more of these puzzles in the future, go ahead and sign up!